Your Horoscope This Week: November 5 to November 11

 Gemini, your career is about to take off these next few months, largely due to Saturn’s shift direct in Pisces.
 The key is to trust yourself and your instincts when it comes to what direction to take, as several will present themselves to you and it may initially feel overwhelming.

-Venus’ entrance into your fellow Air sign of Libra on November 8 can help make you more approachable and fun-loving, as Venus’ transit through Virgo had you in more of a hermit vibe this past month.
-Say yes to opportunities to socialize, let out your wild side under Venus’ transit through Libra, and try not to take yourself or others too seriously.
+Venus’s entrance into your fellow Air sign of Libra on November 8 can help make you more approachable and fun-loving, as Venus’ transit through Virgo had you in more of a hermit vibe this past month.
+Say yes to opportunities to socialise, let out your wild side under Venus’ transit through Libra, and try not to take yourself or others too seriously.

 AdvertisementADVERTISEMENT